fgasdia/RootsAndPoles.jl/README.md

   1. P. Kowalczyk, “Complex Root Finding Algorithm Based on Delaunay Triangulation”, ACM Transactions on Mathematical Software, vol. 41, no. 3, art.
 19, pp. 1-13, June 2015. https://dl.acm.org/citation.cfm?id=2699457
   2. P. Kowalczyk, "Global Complex Roots and Poles Finding Algorithm Based on Phase Analysis for Propagation and Radiation Problems," IEEE Transactions on Antennas and Propagation, vol. 66, no. 12, pp. 7198-7205, Dec.
 2018. https://ieeexplore.ieee.org/document/8457320

 We also encourage you to cite this package if used in scientific work.
-Refer to [CITATION.bib](CITATION.bib).
+Refer to the Zenodo DOI at the top of the page or [CITATION.bib](CITATION.bib).